aneasystone/github-trending/README.md

 ## C#

+* 【2024-02-18】[milanm / DesignPatternsInUse](https://github.com/milanm/DesignPatternsInUse) - Most common Design Patterns you need to know, with examples in C#.
+* 【2024-02-18】[KyleTheScientist / Bark](https://github.com/KyleTheScientist/Bark) - Bark is a mod for the VR game Gorilla Tag.
+It allows the player to summon a 3D interface into the game that toggles various fun/useful mechanics on and off.
 * 【2024-02-17】[wh0amitz / SharpADWS](https://github.com/wh0amitz/SharpADWS) - Active Directory reconnaissance and exploitation for Red Teams via the Active Directory Web Services (ADWS).
 * 【2024-02-17】[RazTools / Studio](https://github.com/RazTools/Studio) - Modded AssetStudio with new features
 * 【2024-02-15】[builtbybel / BloatynosyAI](https://github.com/builtbybel/BloatynosyAI) - The Copilot rebel